-In addition to its scheduled payments, on June 23, 2022 and October 26, 2022, the Company made optional prepayments of \$50.0 million, totaling \$100.0 million, to reduce interest costs, and incurred prepayment premiums of \$1.0 million pursuant to the Term Loan Agreement.
-As a result of the early prepayments, debt issuance costs of \$1.4 million and \$1.3 million were written off in the second and fourth quarters of 2022, respectively.
-The prepayment premiums and the write-off of debt issuance costs are included as loss on early extinguishment of debt in the consolidated statements of operations and comprehensive income (loss).
+In the second and fourth quarters of 2022, the Company made early prepayments totaling \$100.0 million, and incurred prepayment premiums of \$1.0 million pursuant to the Term Loan Agreement.
+Debt issuance costs of \$1.4 million and \$1.3 million were written off in the second and fourth quarters of 2022, respectively.